V12 engine: 1940s to present

-V12 engines reached their apogee during World War II with engines such as the British Rolls-Royce Merlin and Rolls-Royce Griffon, the Soviet Klimov VK-107 and Mikulin AM-38, the American Allison V-1710, and the German Daimler-Benz DB 600 and Junkers Jumo.
+V12 engines reached their apogee during World War II with engines such as the British Rolls-Royce Merlin and Rolls-Royce Griffon, the Soviet Klimov VK-107 and Mikulin AM-38, the American Allison V-1710, the German Daimler-Benz DB 601, DB 605 and Junkers Jumo 211, Jumo 213.
 These engines generated about 1000 hp at the beginning of the war and over 1500 hp at their ultimate evolution stage.
-This rapid increase in power outputs was due to technology such as multi-speed superchargers and high octane fuels, and the V12 layout was commonly adopted due to its low vibrations so that the powerful engines did not tear apart the light airframes of fighters.
+This rapid increase in power outputs was due to technology such as multi-speed superchargers and high-octane fuels, and the V12 layout was commonly adopted due to its low vibrations so that the powerful engines did not tear apart the light airframes of fighters.

-The Allied forces used V12 engines with an "upright" design, while many German engines (aside from the BMW VI, which was designed prior to World War II), used an inverted engine design, which had a lower centre of gravity and improved pilot visibility for single-engined designs.
+The Allied forces used V12 engines with an "upright" design, while most German engines used an inverted engine design, which had a lower centre of gravity and improved pilot visibility for single-engined designs.
 The only two American-design inverted V12 engines of any type to see even limited service in World War II were the air-cooled Ranger V-770, which was used in aircraft that were only used for training purposes within the United States, such as the Fairchild AT-21 Gunner, and liquid-cooled Continental I-1430 hyper engine, which was used for experimental aircraft as XP-67, XP-49 and others.

 The Rolls-Royce Merlin V12 engine was used in several British aircraft including the Hawker Hurricane and Supermarine Spitfire fighters, and the Avro Lancaster and de Havilland Mosquito bombers.
 The Hurricane and Spitfire played vital roles in the Battle of Britain.
 The long, narrow configuration of the V12 contributed to good aerodynamics, while its smoothness allowed its use with relatively light and fragile airframes.

 In the United States, the Rolls-Royce Merlin engine was produced under license by Packard Motor Car Company, which was used in the P-51 Mustang fighter.
 This engine was also incorporated into some models of the Curtiss P-40, specifically the P-40F and P-40L.
 Packard Merlins powered Canadian-built Hurricane, Lancaster, and Mosquito aircraft, as well as the UK-built Spitfire Mark XVI, which was otherwise the same as the Mark IX with its British-built Merlin.
 The Allison V-1710 was the only liquid-cooled V12 engine designed in the United States that was used on active service during World War II.
-It was initially used in the P-38 Lightning, but the turbosupercharger system required bulky ductwork and had poor high-altitude performance.
-In 1943, a version using a more conventional mechanical supercharger began production.
+It was initially used in the P-39 Airacobra and P-40 Warhawk but, due to supercharger limits, they had poor high-altitude performance.
+The P-38 Lightning paired it with turbosupercharger system that required bulky ductwork but offered superb high-altitude performance.

 After World War II, V12 engines became generally obsolete in aircraft due to the introduction of turbojet and turboprop engines that had more power for their weight, and fewer complications.